apocalypticartcollective/eft/listen.md

 ## Where to Listen (and read)

-**Echo Future Truth** will be released for free as a weekly serial beginning during the holidays, 2025.
+**Echo Future Truth** is released for free as a weekly serial.
 You can read and listen to each chapter as it becomes available right here on this site.
-If you prefer a good binge to weekly short episodes, simply mark your calendar and hit up one of the sources listed below to listen all at once (the novel has three parts -- Abrasion, Isolation, and Resistance -- each of which is less than ten chapters, so if you tune in once every couple months, you will be able to listen to one complete section at a time).
+If you prefer a good binge to weekly short episodes, simply mark your calendar and hit up one of the sources listed below to listen all at once (the novel has three parts -- Abrasion, Isolation, and Resistance -- each of which is less than ten chapters, so if you tune in once every couple months, you will be able to listen to one complete section at a time). **Options for subscriptions, email delivery, and podcasting below.**

 ## Substack for email delivery